 - Adam and Maggie.
 ODD TO DEATH.
 I understand the purpose of the plot, but I just didn’t buy it.
 Even from Kan’s side, I couldn’t feel that he cared for her.
 Sure, he was sad and frustrated when she died, but I felt that wasn’t love.
 Maybe it was more like he blamed himself for her death.
 (And he probably did but it wasn’t love.)

 - Multiple personality disorder aka dissociative identity disorder.
-The Jekyll Bar was the obvious sign of Ivan having muti-personality problem (.i.e. hinting at Dr. Jekyll and Mr. Hyde).
-This is one of the most popular theme used in any type of movies/tv series.
+The Jekyll Bar was the obvious sign of Ivan having a multi-personality problem (.i.e. hinting at Dr. Jekyll and Mr. Hyde).
+This is one of the most popular themes used in any type of movies/TV series.
 TVB also love to use this one because it’s the most intriguing one.
 However, they often have like two sides fighting with one another, etc. This time, however, the creators of the show went all out with letting Moses’ character, Ivan, have five other personalities inside him.
 It was actually more realistic, considering what types of traumas Ivan went through since his childhood.
-I also liked it that they focused on the physiological side rather than just “capturing the bad guy”.
+I also liked it that they focused on the physiological side rather than just “capturing the bad guy.”
 They went to the core of the problems and acknowledged his internal conflicts more, what he was struggling through.
 AND that they looked beyond the whole “killer monster” thing.
-It doesn’t matter if some viewers might not get it.
+It didn’t matter if some viewers might not get it.
 I was glad they went ahead and kept things consistent throughout.

 - Stage Plays.
 I might not remember all the literary materials I read in school, but I felt it was clever to incorporate that into the whole plot.
 It somehow did the talking for the incidents happening around their lives.
 Like it was correlating itself with the current situations they had to deal with.
 (It reminded me how the whole radio segments were the narratives for the incidents in When Heaven Burns versus stage plays for this one.)

 - Sand Paintings.
 I might not like all the quotes in here, but I found it fascinating with the art.
-I like the symbolism that was incorporated into the paintings.
+I liked the symbolism that was incorporated into the paintings.
 And it was a refreshing theme in a sense.
-At least something that haven’t been overdone just yet.
+At least something that hasn’t been overdone just yet.

 - The name “Ivan” and some comparison going on on Weibo (and possibly other websites).
 I saw some really arrogant comments regarding this AND couldn’t let it pass.
 Really people?
 Picking on someone’s name?
 Or saying that you only remember so and so?
 Okay, so I get it that people could only remember so much after watching so many series, etc. But to imply you only remember that particular one AND not care for others, go ahead and say it out.
-Stop hiding behind phrases and trying to dodge when time comes to clarify stuffs.
+Stop hiding behind phrases and trying to dodge when the time comes to clarify stuff.
 So you thought a certain character was more memorable than others OR something.
 (I’m guessing since I’m not going to get all arrogant to say I’m right.)
 YET to play that little ‘game’ regarding names is funny.
 (There are a lot of common names in this world, do you want to go there?
 Implying that only a certain person matter?
-Just because someone was named – or had chosen – that particular name too makes them less significant?)
+Just because someone was named–or had chosen–that particular name too made them less significant?)